autonomousvision/navsim/docs/submission.md

 After the NAVSIM challenge 2024, we have re-opened the leaderboard with the `navtest` split.
 With 12k samples, the `navtest` split contains a larger set for comprehensive evaluations.
 In this guide, we describe how to create a valid submission and what rules apply for the new leaderboard.

 ### Rules
-- **Open-source training code**:
+- **Open-source code and models**:
-  - We will periodically (~every 6 months) be removing all entries on the leaderboard which **do not provide associated open-source training code**.
-Even if removed, an entry can be resubmitted once the training code needed for reproducibility is made available.
+  - We will periodically (~every 6 months) be removing all entries on the leaderboard which **do not provide associated open-source training and inference code with the corresponding pre-trained checkpoints**.
+Even if removed for not having this information, an entry can be resubmitted once the code needed for reproducibility is made publicly available.
   - Code must be provided by setting the `TEAM_NAME` variable of the submission file as `"<a href=Link/to/repository>Method name</a>"`.
 Note that this can also be edited on the leaderboard for an existing submission, if the repo is created (or updated) after the initial submission.
 - **Multi-seed submissions**:
   - Driving policies often differ significantly in performance when re-trained with different network initialization seeds.